Twins vs. White Sox Player Props Betting Odds

 Vaughn Stats

-- Vaughn hopes to build on a six-game hitting streak in this matchup.
-During his last 10 outings he is hitting .231 with two doubles, two home runs, four walks and six RBI.
+- Vaughn has hit safely in seven straight games.
+During his last 10 games he is hitting .263 with two doubles, two home runs, five walks and six RBI.

 Vaughn Recent Games